 - It would be a great idea to label the sleeping bag, pillow, towel, flashlight, water bottle, and gloves with your child's name.
 We can pretty much guarantee they won't remember which ones are theirs at the end of the week.

 This year we are using a lottery system to fill camp spots.
-From January 8th until January 16th you can enter the lottery system based on our age ranges of Juniors (8 - 10 yrs), Middles (10-13 yrs) and Seniors (13-17 yrs).
+The lottery system based on our age ranges of Juniors (8 - 10 yrs), Middles (10-13 yrs) and Seniors (13-17 yrs).
+The lottery will open approximately January 15 and will be open until January 21.
 The following week we will run the lottery doing our best to accommodate as many tinkerers as possible.
-Overnight Camp acceptance notifications will go out January 22nd.
+Overnight Camp acceptance notifications will go soon after the lottery closes.

 Our overnight camps are held near the coastside communities of Montara and Half Moon Bay on the San Francisco Peninsula.
 The site locations change year to year and are announced with the acceptance letters after the lottery is run.